Parsl/parsl/docs/userguide/configuration/config.rst

         return x * 2 + 1

-Tasks run on all available executors by default.

 Consider using multiple executors in the following cases:

-The common scenarios for this feature are:

 - *Different resource requirements between tasks*, such as a workflow with a simulation stage that runs on the CPU nodes of an HPC system followed by an analysis and visualization stage that runs on GPU nodes.
-* *Different scales between workflow stages*, such as a workflow with a "fan-out" stage of many long running running on a cluster and quick "fan-in" computations which can run on the login node.
+- *Different scales between workflow stages*, such as a workflow with a "fan-out" stage of many long running running on a cluster and quick "fan-in" computations which can run on the login node.